Help us take Hawai`iloa Home to Alaska

 Since the beginning, it's been our mission to care for, maintain, and build canoes by the cultural traditions of the Native Hawaiian people, and teach as many as possible to continue the legacy of the skilled canoe builder "kālai waʻ’a".
 This visit will restore the connection of our elders and teach the young, whoever wants to learn.

-The reason Hawaiʻ’iloa has not voyaged since 1995 has not been for lack of desire, but rather due to the immense challenge of restoring, rebuilding, and maintaining a seaworthy vessel built from all natural materials.
+The reason Hawaiʻ’iloa has not voyaged since 1995 has not been for lack of desire, but rather due to the immense challenge of restoring, rebuilding, and maintaining a seaworthy vessel built from natural, indigenous materials.
 We are a small, but dedicated crew, and could use all of your kōkua in keeping the dream alive.
-Much more work needs to be done to rebuild and repair entire parts of the canoe, as well as plan and fundraise for our upcoming voyage to reconnect with our Alaskan family "’ohana".
+Much more work needs to be done to rebuild and repair entire parts of the canoe, as well as plan and fundraise for our upcoming voyage to reconnect with our Alaskan family, ’ohana.

-The past several years has been a dark period for our waʻa kaulua, and for many of us in our own lives as well.
+The past several years caused a dark period for our waʻa kaulua and many of us in our own lives as well.
 We want to actively work towards a brighter tomorrow, by keeping alive the traditions of yesterday.
 Help us reshape the future into a positive vision for the next generation.

 The Friends of Hokulea and Hawai`iloa appreciate your support and any donation to make this successful.
 Thank you "Mahalo nui" in advance for your contribution.
 Visit website: www.fhh-hawaii.org